swift-develop/cs404.1-1/readme.md

 Starter Code
 ------------
 This repository contains various pieces of starter code that provide a skeleton and will help you get started on your assignments.
-When working with this starter code, please remember that:
+When working with this starter code, please remember that you may not change or delete:

-- You may not change or delete any of the code or tests already present
+- Any of the code or tests already present
-- You may not change or delete any of the interfaces, APIs, or methods already present
+- Any of the interfaces, APIs, or methods already present

 Use of Java Standard Library
 ----------------------------